MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 # Serverless web application on Azure

 This reference architecture shows a [serverless](https://azure.microsoft.com/solutions/serverless/) web application.
-The application serves static content from Azure Blob Storage, and implements an API using Azure Functions.
+The application serves static content from Azure Storage, and implements an API using Azure Functions.
 The API reads data from Cosmos DB and returns the results to the web app.

 ![GitHub logo](../../_images/github.png) A reference implementation for this architecture is available on [GitHub][github].

 ![Reference architecture for a serverless web application](./_images/serverless-web-app.png)

-The term serverless has two distinct but related meanings:
+In a serverless web app, the term "serverless" has two distinct but related implementations:

+- **Functions as a service** (FaaS).
+In this model, a "function" is a piece of code that is deployed to the cloud and runs inside a hosting environment that completely abstracts the servers that run the code.
 - **Backend as a service** (BaaS).
 Backend cloud services, such as databases and storage, provide APIs that enable client applications to connect directly to these services.
-- **Functions as a service** (FaaS).
-In this model, a "function" is a piece of code that is deployed to the cloud and runs inside a hosting environment that completely abstracts the servers that run the code.

 Both definitions have in common the idea that developers and DevOps personnel don't need to deploy, configure, or manage servers.
-This reference architecture focuses on FaaS using Azure Functions, although serving web content from Azure Blob Storage is an example of BaaS.
+This reference architecture focuses on FaaS using Azure Functions, although serving web content from Azure Storage is an example of BaaS.
 Some important characteristics of FaaS are:

 1. Compute resources are allocated dynamically as needed by the platform.
 1. Consumption-based pricing: You are charged only for the compute resources used to execute your code.
 1. The compute resources scale on demand based on traffic, without the developer needing to do any configuration.

 Functions are executed when an external trigger occurs, such as an HTTP request or a message arriving on a queue.
-This makes an [event-driven architecture style][event-driven] natural for serverless architectures.
+In the case of a serverless web app, functions comprise the API of the application and are triggered by an HTTP request.
+This is called an [Event Driven Aarchitecture][event-driven].
 To coordinate work between components in the architecture, consider using message brokers or pub/sub patterns.
 For help choosing between messaging technologies in Azure, see [Choose between Azure services that deliver messages][azure-messaging].

 ## Architecture

 The architecture consists of the following components:

 **Blob Storage**.
-Static web content, such as HTML, CSS, and JavaScript files, are stored in Azure Blob Storage and served to clients by using [static website hosting][static-hosting].
+Blob stands for "Binary Large Object".
+In Azure Storage, a blob is just any type of file.
+The size does not matter.
+Static web content, such as HTML, CSS, and JavaScript files are all "blobs".
+They are stored in Azure Blob Storage and served to clients by using [static website hosting][static-hosting].
 All dynamic interaction happens through JavaScript code making calls to the backend APIs.
 There is no server-side code to render the web page.
 Static website hosting supports index documents and custom 404 error pages.

-**CDN**.
-Use [Azure Content Delivery Network][cdn] (CDN) to cache content for lower latency and faster delivery of content, as well as providing an HTTPS endpoint.

 **Function Apps**.
 [Azure Functions][functions] is a serverless compute option.
 It uses an event-driven model, where a piece of code (a "function") is invoked by a trigger.
 In this architecture, the function is invoked when a client makes an HTTP request.
 The request is always routed through an API gateway, described below.

-**API Management**.
-[API Management][apim] provides an API gateway that sits in front of the HTTP function.
-You can use API Management to publish and manage APIs used by client applications.
-Using a gateway helps to decouple the front-end application from the back-end APIs.
-For example, API Management can rewrite URLs, transform requests before they reach the backend, set request or response headers, and so forth.

-API Management can also be used to implement cross-cutting concerns such as:

-- Enforcing usage quotas and rate limits
-- Validating OAuth tokens for authentication
-- Enabling cross-origin requests (CORS)
-- Caching responses
-- Monitoring and logging requests

-If you don't need all of the functionality provided by API Management, another option is to use [Functions Proxies][functions-proxy].
-This feature of Azure Functions lets you define a single API surface for multiple function apps, by creating routes to back-end functions.
-Function proxies can also perform limited transformations on the HTTP request and response.
-However, they don't provide the same rich policy-based capabilities of API Management.
+**Front Door**.
+Front Door provides an API gateway that sits in front of both the static front-end of a serverless web application, as well as the serverless function API.
+It allows you to glue the front-end of the application to the back-end API's so that they both operate under the same URL, but are still decoupled in their implmentation.
+In addition, it provides SSL certificates, caching for your assets for faster delivery and load times, the ability to creating routing rules for incoming requests, as well as periodically checking your application to ensure that it remains healthy.

 **Cosmos DB**.
 [Cosmos DB][cosmosdb] is a multi-model database service.
 For this scenario, the function application fetches documents from Cosmos DB in response to HTTP GET requests from the client.